juliasabatel/Ferrari-reputation/README.md

 - Media and *tifosi* reactions to Sainz’s exit and transition to Williams.
 - Evaluation of how Hamilton’s arrival influenced team perception.
 - Identification of trends and narrative shifts during this transition.

+**Conclusions**

+Based on articles related to Carlos Sainz and Ferrari, the following conclusions can be highlighted:

+1. **Ferrari and Leclerc’s 2025 Prospects:** Sainz believes Ferrari can fight for the championship but acknowledges challenges.
+2. **Team Relationship:** Sainz values his positive relationship with Ferrari and his impact on the team.
+3. **Ferrari’s Legacy:** He hopes his time at Ferrari leaves a meaningful mark on his career.
+4. **Key Moments:** Ferrari admitted to strategic mistakes in 2024 that cost them the title.
+5. **Adapting to New Challenges:** Sainz aims to continue his success, learning from McLaren and Ferrari.

+More details can be found in the provided links.